 During this time I had also picked up my first camera after my brother gifted me a copy of Tulsa by Larry Clark for my 18th birthday.
 While I studied my one year Art Foundation course at Amersham College of Art & Design, I decided to shift my focus from graphic design and concentrate on taking photographs of what was around me; skateboarders, bands, friends and general youth-related activities that one’s time is occupied within the suburbs of London.

 After completing the course I went on to study my Degree in Fine Art at London Guildhall University, located in Whitechapel.
 I learnt a lot during this time under the watchful eye of my tutor Patrick Brill (Bob and Roberta Smith) and carried on photographing my friends, perfecting my approach and documenting my culture.

-By late 2007 I had picked up some editorial assignments, the first of which was from Interview magazine and in early 2008 I was nominated as one of PDN’s 30 under 30.
+By late 2007 I had picked up some editorial assignments, the first of which was from Andy Warhol’s Interview Magazine and in early 2008 I was nominated as one of PDN’s 30 under 30.
 Over the next few years, some other nominations followed including SPD and D&AD awards, some more editorial and commercial assignments, several exhibitions in New York, London, Copenhagen and Sardinia.
-At the end of 2008, I had also started a partnership with my good friend Brian Paul Lamotte, a designer, producing limited edition zines and artist books under the independent imprint we founded together named Pau Wau Publications.
+At the end of 2008, I had also started a partnership with my good friend Brian Paul Lamotte, a designer, producing limited edition zines and artist books under the independent imprint we founded together named PWP.

 I currently live and work in Brooklyn, New York.